OpenSmock/OpenSmock/README.md

 # OpenSmock

-Workshop and utilities to make applications, specialy user interfaces (UI), in Pharo.
+Workshops and tools for developing applications, particularly user interfaces (UI), in Pharo.

 ## Getting Started